Regional Impact

 Science, Technology, Engineering, and Mathematics (STEM) Education and Workforce Development

-PNNL’s Office of STEM Education helps to build understanding and excitement of STEM concepts and inspire pursuit of STEM careers through interactive learning opportunities for students, educators, and the community.
-Ongoing collaborations with regional partners, including school districts, higher education institutions, and other STEM partners reach approximately 30,000 students, 1,300 interns, and 700 teachers each year.
+PNNL’s Office of STEM Education and Workforce Developmentadvances the Department of Energy mission to prepare and develop our future STEM workforce and national competitiveness through hands-on STEM learning experiences for students, educators, and the community.
+Ongoing collaborations with regional partners, including school districts, higher education institutions, and other STEM partners reach approximately 30,000 students, 1,300 interns, and 700 teachers annually.

 Moving PNNL Technology to the Regional Marketplace and Beyond